Designing Disaggregated Evaluations of AI Systems: Choices, Considerations, and Tradeoffs: Disaggregated Evaluations

-In the context of face-based AI systems, disaggregated evaluations have been used by researchers and practitioners to assess the performance of face-recognition systems since the early 2000s, focusing primarily on performance for groups based on environmental factors like pose and lighting conditions~\cite[e.g.,][]{Lee2005,Beveridge2009a,Klare2012} and for groups based on gender, age, and race~\cite[e.g.,][]{BRJ18, Krishnapriya2019,KV+19,CH+19}.
-In 2019, however, NIST finally conducted its own disaggregated evaluation of commercially available face-recognition systems, focusing on false positive and false negative rates for groups based on sex, age, race, and country of birth~\cite{nist2019}.
-The resulting report provides an overview of the literature on performance disparities exhibited by face-based AI systems.
-The most notable such piece of work is the Gender Shades study, which used a disaggregated evaluation to show that three commercially available gender classifiers, a type of face-characterization system, had higher error rates for women with darker skin tones than for women or people with darker skin tones overall~\cite{gendershades}.
-By focusing on groups based on skin tone, gender, and their intersections, the study demonstrated the need to specifically assess and report system performance for people belonging to groups based on multiple factors, drawing on and highlighting the importance of Crenshaw's work on intersectionality~\cite{Crenshaw}, which showed that the experiences of Black women differ from the experiences of women or of Black people overall.\looseness=-1
+The most notable such piece of work is the Gender Shades study, which used a disaggregated evaluation to show that three commercially available gender classifiers, a type of face-characterization system, had higher error rates for women with darker skin tones than for women or for people with darker skin tones overall~\cite{gendershades}.
+By focusing on intersectional groups based on skin tone and gender, the study demonstrated the need to specifically assess and report system performance for groups based on multiple factors, drawing on and highlighting the importance of Crenshaw's work on intersectionality~\cite{Crenshaw}, which showed that the experiences of Black women differ from the experiences of women or of Black people overall.\looseness=-1

 As well as being widely cited in the research community, Gender Shades contributed to ongoing changes to the industry around face-based AI systems.
-Follow-up work revealed that the study was effective at getting the companies responsible for the three gender classifiers to address the performance disparities~\cite{raji2019actionable}; media coverage of the study led to greater public awareness of the societal impacts of face-based AI systems~\cite{FaceRecoNYT,JoyNYT}, spurring calls to action~\cite[e.g.,][]{safeface} and legislation~\cite{effbills}; and a company responsible for one of the three gender classifiers assessed in the study announced that it would no longer develop any face-based AI systems~\cite{IBM}, while another announced that it would not sell face-recognition systems to police departments in the U.S.~\cite{MicrosoftFace}.\looseness=-1
+Follow-up work revealed that the study was effective at getting the companies responsible for the three gender classifiers to address the performance disparities~\cite{raji2019actionable}; media coverage of the study led to greater public awareness of the societal impacts of face-based AI systems~\cite{FaceRecoNYT,JoyNYT}, spurring calls to action~\cite[e.g.,][]{safeface} and legislation~\cite{effbills}; and a company responsible for one of the three gender classifiers announced that it would no longer develop any face-based AI systems~\cite{IBM}, while another announced that it would not sell face-recognition systems to police departments in the U.S.~\cite{MicrosoftFace}.\looseness=-1